First Time User? Enroll now.

 Treatment options for primary CNS lymphoma include the following:

 Therapy with high-dose intravenous methotrexate and cytosine arabinoside is the most successful, and intrathecal chemotherapy may be needed only when malignant cells are present in the cerebrospinal fluid.

-There is a case report of repeated doses of rituximab, both intravenous and intraventricular, being administered to a 14-year-old boy with refractory primary CNS lymphoma, with an excellent result.
-This apparently good outcome needs to be confirmed, and similar results have not been observed in adults.
+There are case reports describing the administration of repeated doses of intraventricular rituximab in patients with refractory primary CNS lymphoma, with excellent results reported.[30,31] This apparently good outcome needs to be confirmed, and similar results have not been observed in adults.
 It is generally believed that rituximab does not cross the blood-brain barrier.

 (Refer to the PDQ summary on Primary CNS Lymphoma Treatment for more information about treatment options for non–AIDS-related primary CNS lymphoma.)

 Peripheral T-cell lymphoma, excluding anaplastic large cell lymphoma, is rare in children.

 Mature T-cell/natural killer (NK)–cell lymphoma or peripheral T-cell lymphoma has a postthymic phenotype (e.g., terminal deoxynucleotidyl transferase negative), usually expresses CD4 or CD8, and has rearrangement of T-cell receptor genes, either alpha-beta and/or gamma-delta chains.
 The most common phenotype observed in children is peripheral T-cell lymphoma–not otherwise specified, although angioimmunoblastic lymphoma, enteropathy-associated lymphoma (associated with celiac disease), subcutaneous panniculitis-like lymphoma, angiocentric lymphoma, and extranodal NK/T-cell peripheral T-cell lymphoma have been reported.[32,33,34,35,36]